Peacemaker president? Trump’s long-running quest for international recognition

 Vance added: “Great work from the President’s team, especially Secretary Rubio.
 And my gratitude to the leaders of India and Pakistan for their hard work and willingness to engage in this ceasefire.”

+Late on Saturday night, the president followed up on Truth Social, saying he was “proud of the strong and unwaveringly powerful leadership” on both sides, praising their “strength, wisdom, and fortitude,” to stop the conflict, knowing that “millions of good and innocent people could have died!”

+Saying that he was “proud” of the U.S. role, Trump added his own personal contribution to the deal: “While not even discussed, I am going to increase trade, substantially, with both of these great Nations.
+Additionally, I will work with you both to see if, after a “thousand years,” a solution can be arrived at concerning Kashmir.”

-At the same time this was happening on Saturday, there was also progress in Europe, with Ukraine and European leaders agreeing to an unconditional 30-day ceasefire on May 12 with the backing of Trump, threatening Russian President Vladimir Putin with new “massive” sanctions if he failed to comply.
+There was also progress in Europe on Saturday, with Ukraine and European leaders agreeing to an unconditional 30-day ceasefire on May 12 with the backing of Trump, threatening Russian President Vladimir Putin with new “massive” sanctions if he failed to comply.

 This comes after accusations of Trump appeasing Putin and an apparent realization by the president that, as most of the world already knew, he was being strung along by the Russian leader, despite his continued insistence that neither side in the conflict was playing him.